 Searchers scour Michigan woods for missing 2-year-old girl

 COMINS TOWNSHIP, Mich.
-(AP) — Searchers are scouring the woods in northern Michigan for a 2-year-old girl who reportedly wandered away from her family as they prepared to leave a campsite.
+(AP) — Authorities have resumed the search for a 2-year-old girl whose family says wandered away as they prepared to leave a woodland campsite in northern Michigan.

-The search was resuming Tuesday morning for Gabriella Roselynn Vitale in Oscoda County, about 170 miles (274 kilometers) northwest of Detroit.